Mario-Youchia/Sudoku-Checker-and-Solver/README.md

 ![Sudoku desktop interface](images/sudoku-gui-preview.png)

-A Python application for validating and solving standard 9×9 Sudoku puzzles.
-It checks row, column, and 3×3 box constraints, applies logical solving techniques, and uses efficient backtracking when deduction alone is not enough.
+A Python application to validate and solve standard 9×9 Sudoku puzzles.
+It checks row, column, and 3×3 box constraints, applies logical solving techniques.
+Also, it uses efficient backtracking when deduction alone is not enough.

 ## Features

 - Validates incomplete and completed Sudoku boards
-- Highlights conflicting cells in the desktop interface
+- Highlights conflicting cells
 - Applies naked singles and hidden singles
 - Uses minimum-remaining-values backtracking for difficult puzzles
 - Supports `.sdk` and plain-text puzzle files